nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       shows up after sorting.

    2. Other incorrect sort commands to try:  Same as the invalid test cases mentioned in step 6 for sorting while all applications are being shown <br>
       Expected: No sorting is done and the currently displayed list of applications remains the same.
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 ### Listing all applications